Skip to main content

 • Liquidity varies.
 Community Listed markets depend on the Builder’s own market-making setup, which means spreads and depth can vary significantly compared to standard markets.

 • Markets can be restricted or delisted.
-If a Community Listed market’s liquidity, funding rate, or Insurance Fund health deteriorates beyond thresholds, the system will automatically restrict or delist it.
-This protects traders from continuing to trade in unhealthy conditions.
+If a Community Listed market’s liquidity, funding rate, or Insurance Fund health deteriorates beyond thresholds, the system can automatically restrict new risk or begin delisting.
+This limits further exposure but does not remove risk from existing positions.

 • A risk disclosure is shown before your first trade.
 The first time you trade a Community Listed market, a disclosure explains the differences so you can make an informed decision.